-The ESOL programme is led by Deputy Principal, Mrs Pam Stretch, who sets high quality programmes that are facilitated by Mrs Lois Hughey ESOL Registered Teacher and Miriam McCreanor experienced tutor.
+The ESOL programme is a high quality programme that is facilitated by Mrs Lois Hughey, ESOL Registered Teacher and Miriam McCreanor experienced tutor.
 Students who are supported in the ESOL programme come from a number of countries and cultures.
 Not all ESOL students are born overseas.
 Some are New Zealand born but their home language may not be English.

 Research indicates that the most effective type of learning support to enhance student achievement is provided when students remain in their own classroom (Quality Teaching for Diverse Students in Schooling: Best Evidence Synthesis, Adrienne Alton Lee, 2003).

 The Russley ESOL programme consists of the following :

 - Teacher aide support within the classroom for reading, writing, speaking, listening.

 - Additional teacher support teaching and learning programme in all teams allowing for lower adult to student ratios.

 - An afternoon ESOL programme runs throughout the year that supports the units of work covered in the classroom.
 Students attend an extra lesson per week that supports their language development in speaking, listening, reading and writing.

 - Extra targeted teaching is provided for students who have been identified as having a specific learning need.